Unlawful Entry (film): Plot

-Having become jealous, angered, and bitter over Michael's rejection, Pete begins to harass him by ruining his finances, and breaks into the house after setting the alarm off to presumably check on the couple having sex.
-When Michael files a complaint against Pete's unwanted attentions, Pete uses his police connections to destroy Michael's business reputation, encountering bemused apathy from his own LAPD superiors.
-Advised by his lawyer, Michael tries to bribe Pete with $5000 and apologizes for his rejection, but Pete rejects Michael's offer, reveals his obsession with Karen, and threatens to kill him, causing Michael to warn Karen about Pete's obsession with her, further demanding that she stay away from him.
+Angered at Michael's lack of gratitude and rejection, Pete harasses Michael by damaging his finances, and breaks into their house at night.
+When Michael files a complaint against Pete's behavior, Pete uses his police connections to destroy Michael's business reputation.
+Advised by his lawyer, Michael tries bribing Pete with $5000 and apologizes for his rejection, but Pete rejects Michael's offer and reveals his obsession with Karen, and when Michael asks Pete if he'll try to arrest him, he declares he would rather kill Michael.
+Michael warns Karen about Pete's obsession and demands she stay away from him.
+When Michael turns to Roy Cole for help, Cole orders his partner to seek psychiatric help or be reported.
+Instead, Pete murders Cole, blames the murder on a known criminal, and plants cocaine in the Carrs' house to frame Michael, enabling Pete to pursue Karen.
+Unknown to Pete, however, Michael's lawyer arranges bail for his client, who begins rushing home.

-Michael turns to Cole, who orders his partner to cease his obsessing, see a shrink or face suspension.
-Pete then remorselessly murders Cole, blaming a known criminal, before framing Michael on drug charges by planting cocaine in the Carrs' house, enabling him to focus on Karen.
-Jeopardizing his attorney's finances, Michael resolves to get out on bail and handle matters himself.
-Back at the Carr house, Karen awakens to find Pete cooking instead of her friend and colleague, Penny.